WEKA

 • Transparent local access – From a host perspective, the data is accessed as if it’s local to the host that is accessing it.

-• Location independence – Hosts may have no idea where file data physically resides.
+• Location independence – Multiple host servers may have no idea where file data is stored physically.
 Data location is managed by the DFS and not by the host accessing it.

 • Great large-file streaming throughput – DFS systems emerged to supply high-streaming performance for HPC workloads, and most continue to do so.